coinse/cs453-assignment0-onboarding/README.md

 ### CS Honor Code

-Download the PDF from [here].
+Download the PDF from [here](https://coinse.kaist.ac.kr/assets/files/teaching/cs453/cs453-2021-spring-honor-code.pdf).
 Fill it it and add signature, either digitally or on paper.
 Commit and push a pdf file named `[Your student ID]-honor-code-signed.pdf` (if you sign it on a paper, a scan using a phone camera is fine - but make sure it is a PDF file).
 This should be pushed WITH the `info.txt` file described above (so that we can check the filename).

 The grading script only checks the presence of a file with the correct filename, but we will manually check whether you signed.
 You HAVE to sign the honor code to take this course - otherwise we are not grading your courseworks and exams.